Endometrial cancer at a glance

 Endometrial cancer causes

-As with most cancers, the cause of endometrial cancer and other uterine cancers is unknown.
-However, several factors may contribute to a woman’s risk for developing the disease, including:
+As with most cancers, the cause of this and other uterine cancers is unknown.
+However, several factors may contribute to a woman’s risk for developing the disease, including the following.

 - Hormone factors: A woman’s hormone levels may contribute to the development of endometrial cancer.
 Among other things, birth control pills, the hormone therapy drug tamoxifen, pregnancy, weight, estrogen pills and polycystic ovary syndrome (PCOS) can affect hormone levels.

-- Age: A woman is more likely to develop endometrial cancer if she is over 45 years old or postmenopausal.
+- Age: A woman is more likely to develop cancer of the endometrium if she is over 45 years old or postmenopausal.

 - Obesity and diabetes: Excess fat may correlate to higher cancer risk by increasing estrogen levels.
 Additionally, the National Cancer Association reports that women with diabetes are four times more likely to develop endometrial cancer.

-- Family history: Women with close relatives that have had endometrial cancer are at an increased risk of developing it themselves.
+- Family history: Women with close relatives that have had the cancer are at an increased risk of developing it themselves.

-- Never being pregnant: For unexplained reasons, women who have never given birth have a higher likelihood of being diagnosed with endometrial cancer.
+- Never being pregnant: For unexplained reasons, women who have never given birth have a higher likelihood of being diagnosed with this cancer.

 - Menstruation length: An abnormal number of periods over the course of a woman’s lifetime may increase her risk for endometrial cancer.
 A woman may have more periods if she has an early menstruation – before age 12 – or a late menopause.